skx/sos/README.md

 Meta-Data
 ---------

-When uploading objects it is often useful to store meta-data, such as the original name of the uploaded object, the owner, or similar.

-For that reason any header you add to your upload with an X-prefix will be stored and returned on download.
+When uploading objects it is often useful to store meta-data, such as the original name of the uploaded object, the owner, or some similar data.
+For that reason any header you add to your upload with an `X-`prefix will be stored and returned on download.

 As a special case the header `X-Mime-Type` can be used to set the returned `Content-Type` header too.